pingcap/tidb-operator/en/deploy-on-aws-eks.md

     After the steps above, the local volume provisioner can discover all the local NVMe SSD disks in the cluster.

     Modify `tikv.storageClassName` in the `tidb-cluster.yaml` file to `local-storage`.

+    For more information, refer to [Deploy TiDB cluster and its monitoring components](#deploy)